Four Ways to Forgiveness

-Four Ways to Forgiveness is a collection of four short stories and novellas by American writer Ursula K. Le Guin.
+Four Ways to Forgiveness is a collection of four novellas by American writer Ursula K. Le Guin.
 All four stories are set in the future and deal with the planets Yeowe and Werel, both members of the Ekumen, a collective of planets used by Le Guin as part of the background for many novels and short stories in her Hainish Cycle.
 In 2017, the collection was reissued in the second volume of Hainish Novels & Stories and as an e-book, augmented with a fifth related story by Le Guin, as Five Ways to Forgiveness.

 Setting

 The stories in the book are set on two planets, Werel and Yeowe, in a distant solar system; the planets are inhabited by humans placed there by the ancient Hainish people.
 (This 'Werel' is not the same as the world called Werel in Le Guin's novels Planet of Exile and City of Illusions.)
 Werel has a long history of institutional enslavement of its lighter-skinned ethnic groups by its darker-skinned ethnic groups.
 (The latter's derogatory term for the former is "dusties".)
 When the Ekumen recontacted the Werelians, the shock spurred one of the Werelian nations, Voe Deo, to develop a space program and settle the other inhabitable planet in the system, Yeowe, transporting a primarily slave population to do so.
 Eventually, the slaves on Yeowe conducted a successful revolt and gained independence, an event that occurred in the fairly recent past of the four stories.
 The nations of Werel are nervous that the "assets" on that planet might attempt a similar uprising.